 I have spent the last two weeks working on an international expansion strategy for one of the products that I head at my workplace.
-Every multinational business has started as a local business and over time, has adopted different modes of entry into international business.
+Every multinational business has somewhere started as a local business and over time has adopted different modes of entry into the international business.

-Similarly, we are trying to break into the Middle East with something that we’re sure will work well there.
-In order to develop a plan of action for how I was going to take this further, I started with some really basic research – What are the various modes of entry into international business?
+Similarly, the company that I currently work for is trying to break into the middle-east with something that we’re sure of whether it will work well in there or not.
+In order to develop a plan of action for how I am going to take this further, I started with a really basic research – What are the various modes of entry into the international business?

-When businesses grow within their domestic markets, they attempt to expand their businesses into international markets, in order to replicate their success in overseas markets.
+When businesses grow successfully within their domestic markets, they attempt to expand their businesses into international markets, in an attempt to replicate its success in overseas markets.

-In this article, I will share with you what the different modes of entry into international business are.
-Having an idea of the different modes will give you a head start in creating a solid international strategy.
+In this article, I will share with you what are the different modes of entry into international business.
+Having an idea of the different modes of entry into international business will give you a head start in creating a solid international strategy for you business.

 What are the Different Modes of Entry into International Business?

-I will put in my efforts to explain to you what each of this entails for an offline product and for an online product based company.
-While the crux remains the same for both the types of businesses, there are slight differences in how you carry out the strategy.
+I will put in my effort to explain to you what each of these entail for an offline product as well as for an online product based company.
+While the crux remains the same for both the types of businesses, how you carry out the strategy could have slight differences.